alihassanijr/CS541-ComputerGraphics/projG/README.md

 ## Description
 Your `main()` method will consist of the following:

-1. Read Triangles and allocate an Image,
+1. Read Triangles and allocate an image object on the GPU,
 2. For every frame:
     1. Set up camera,
     2. Get lighting parameters based on camera